Where to live: accommodation options in Japan

 Share House

-Cons – All of the above can be a negative too.
+Cons — All of the above can be a negative too.
 Sometimes people don’t always pull their weight and you can feel like you’re cleaning up after others.
 You also may have to deal with noisy housemates or inconsiderate housemates, which can be difficult if you like your own space.
-More often than not most people are lucky and find good housemates but it is worth being aware that it’s a bit pot luck sometimes.
+More often than not most people are lucky and find good housemates but it is worth being aware that it’s luck of the draw sometimes.

 Homestay

-Pros – You get to learn how Japanese people really live and get a thorough understanding of the culture that you love so much.
-This also means you’ll get to try things you might not have necessarily thought of too.
+Pros You get to learn how Japanese people really live and gain a thorough understanding of the culture that you love so much.
+This also means you’ll get to try things you might not have necessarily thought of as well.
 A homestay is also a great choice if you tend to get homesick.
 Having a family looking after you can help make you feel safe and welcome when you might be missing home.

-Cons – When living under another person’s roof, you’ll have to live by their rules.
-This might mean that you have to be home for dinner at a decent time and you can’t always come and go as you please as you don’t want to be rude or disruptive.
+Cons — When living under another person’s roof, you’ll have to live by their rules.
+This might mean that you have to be home for dinner at a certain time and you can’t always come and go as you please, as you don’t want to be rude or disruptive.
 If you like having lots of independence then this might not be the best option for you.

 Now you know a bit more about where to start when considering accommodation options in Japan, so why not let us help you get settled in?
 It’s a lot less hassle and one of the cheapest ways to live in Tokyo and other cities.
 Check our accommodation page today to find your new home.